Select Dynamic field

 Free photos of Men's suit - Best suit for free diving experience

-Once you have started practicing your breath-holds and equitization techniques, you’re almost ready to get in the water.
-You’ll need to ensure you have the right dress and gear at this stage.
+You’re almost ready to get in the water once you have started practicing your breath-holds and equitization techniques.
+You must ensure you have the right dress and gear at this stage.

-If you’re brand new to free diving, it’s best to have a snorkel on you for the initial few dives.
+If you’re brand new to free diving, having a snorkel on you for the initial few dives is best.
 That way, you can safely get the air you need mid-dive.
-Other items include a free diving mask, a pair of fins, a weight system (for buoyancy), and a smartwatch with free diving metrics features.
+Other items include a freediving mask, a pair of fins, a weight system (for buoyancy), and a smartwatch with free diving metrics features.
 You’ll also need a wetsuit.
-For this, consider the temperature of the water you will be diving in and the depth you’ll be heading to.
-It would be best if you also considered how easily you fall in due to frequent exposure to water and the level of wear & tear your suit will experience.
+Consider the water temperature you will be diving in and the depth you’ll be heading to.
+It would be best to consider how easily you fall in due to frequent exposure to water and the level of wear & tear your suit will experience.

 After you have the gear you need, practice diving with the gear in your local swimming pool first.
 Never use your brand-new clothes and gear for the first time in the middle of the sea/ocean.